Payment Tips

 Although there is a growing pool of effective technology that you can (and should) use to protect your business from credit card true fraud, the best way to protect yourself is to pay attention and do your due diligence.
 Simply knowing how fraud occurs and what signs to look for automatically gives you a much better ability to avoid having your business become a victim.

 As has been mentioned, one of the reasons that businesses may be given the label “ high-risk business ” is the higher frequency of fraud in the industry.
-It can, of course, be a factor in having your request to open a merchant account denied by a bank.
+It can, of course, be a factor in having your request to open a high risk merchant account denied by a bank.
 A record of being the victim of fraud can also result in the bank terminating your payment processing agreement and canceling your account.

 Realistically speaking, it is impossible to eliminate all risks of fraud, friendly or otherwise.
 However, it is possible to minimize that risk.
 Using the analogy of a castle under siege, you may not be able to build a truly insurmountable wall around your castle, but if the wall is still very difficult to scale, the enemy hordes are more likely to give up their plan and move on to a less imposing stronghold.
 (Unless it’s an orc horde.
 Orcs usually aren’t very smart, and they tend to be on the crazy side—even more so when in large groups—so you never really know what they’re going to do.
 Consult with a qualified wizard or hobbit for information on what to do in such cases.)